kzfka/DirectGL/README.md

 In case if your code editor doesn't feature a linker, edit your compile line so it includes the following: `-ld2d1 -ldwrite -lwindowscodecs -lole32`.

 ## Extending the implementation
 You can create your custom classes that represent various other elements.
-To make them compatible with the interface of DirectGL you have to implement one of the following classes:
+To make them compatible with the interface of DirectGL you have to derive from one of the following classes:
   - `std::GL::Drawable`
   - `std::GL::Shape`